MAKE A DONATION

 Referrals received from consultant neurologists will be accepted, referrals direct from GP’s will be accepted if it is likely the patient has NMOSD or if the patient has AQP4 or MOG antibodies

-Dr Anu Jacob, Consultant Neurologist, leads the NMO Service which provides the following:
+Dr Saif Huda, Consultant Neurologist, leads the NMOSD Service which provides the following:

 - Expert input on diagnosis, assessment and treatments